THE AUTO BUILDER

 Godsey gets the power to the pavement via a Hurst-assisted Tremec TKO 5500 five-speed transmission, using a Lakewood-contained McLeod 11-1/2-inch clutch and 12-inch pressure plate.
 The final link in the car’s powertrain is a Front Range Driveline-fabricated 3-1/2-inch-diameter custom aluminum driveshaft.

-Paint and bodywork on Godsey’s mock Shelby was handled by Harvey and Cecil Albin and Warren Sanders, all from Albin’s Performance Inc. in Arvada, Colorado.
+Paint and bodywork on Godsey’s mock Shelby were handled by Harvey and Cecil Albin and Warren Sanders, all from Albin’s Performance Inc. in Arvada, Colorado.
 Highlights include fully molded Tony D. Branda Shelby fiberglass body panels and the outrageously bright PPG Torch Red paint, complete with contrasting Wimbeldon White LeMans racing stripes.

-On the inside, Godsey’s fastback features a custom Shelby center console, a padded Shelby rollbar with Shelby seat belt retractors, Shelby and Auto Meter instrumentation and a complete Sony audio system.
+On the inside, Godsey’s fastback features a custom Shelby center console, a padded Shelby rollbar with Shelby seat belt retractors, Shelby and Auto Meter instrumentation, and a complete Sony audio system.
 “From a technical aspect, this car is pretty authentic,” Godsey said.
 In fact, Godsey’s mock Shelby is so authentic that it recently captured “Best Shelby Clone” honors at the 2004 Mid-America Shelby and High Performance Ford event in Tulsa.
 And if you have ever checked out this group of high-end Shelbys, then you know that’s a pretty discriminating group of hardcore Shelby enthusiasts, all of whom help keep the legend alive!

 It’s kind of funny how one young man began his long love affair with the Mustang by being stuck in a Chevy sedan, only to bounce back years later with such an award-winning beauty.
 These are the very things that keep the Blue Oval enthusiast so different from the hordes of “normal” car guys.